 Designed for high heat

-Higher temperatures cannot damage carbon steel cooking surface or cause the release of dangerous toxins.
+Higher temperatures cannot damage the carbon steel cooking surface or cause the release of dangerous toxins.
 If you use a non-stick wok with high-temperature cooking, there is a good chance its coating will start to peel off.
 Even worse, it will release toxic chemicals into the air at high temperatures.

 Easy to clean

 Cleaning it is simple, just like all the others.
 All you need is a sponge, preferably soft, and mild soap.